Ales Pushkin: Arrests

-Vitebsk Period
+Vitebsk period

 After graduation, Pushkin was assigned to work in Vitebsk, Belarus.
 Over time, having found premises for his own workshop, he began to prepare the exhibition “Social Art.
 Declarative Art ".
 The exhibition was preceded by the performances "November 7", "Vitebsk Behind Jail Bars", "Spring", "Liberty", and "Love".
-Another manifesto of Social Art was declared on March 25, 1991, on Freedom Day, when Ales Pushkin rode around Vitebsk on a donkey, holding a dove, to the sounds of a brass band.
+Another manifesto of Social Art was declared on 25 March 1991, on Freedom Day, when Ales Pushkin rode around Vitebsk on a donkey, holding a dove, to the sounds of a brass band.
 Then, the dove was released with the words: “It will bring us freedom!"

-On March 23, 1993, in Vitebsk, Pushkin opened one of the first private non-commercial galleries of contemporary art in Belarus, "At Pushkin", which existed until 1997.
+On 23 March 1993, in Vitebsk, Pushkin opened one of the first private non-commercial galleries of contemporary art in Belarus, "At Pushkin", which existed until 1997.
 The gallery was about 50 square meters and was located near the Marc Chagall Museum.

 Ales Pushkin designed the stage and costume designer for the 7th International Festival of Contemporary Choreography held in Vitebsk in 1994.
 He was also engaged in scenography at the Yakub Kolas Belarusian Drama Theater, and was a designer for such performances as "King Lear" by W. Shakespeare (director V. Maslyuk, 1993-94), "Frocken Julia" by Y.A.
 Strindberg (director A. Grishkevich, 1997), and "Nobody Writes to the Colonel" by G.G.
 Marquez (2001).

-Religious Art
+Religious art

 Simultaneously with his activities in Vitebsk, Pushkin carried out the restoration and renovation of church murals in the Mogilev Church of St. Stanislav (now the Cathedral of the Assumption of the Virgin Mary).
 Some of the murals have presently been removed for political reasons.
 Many famous Belarusian politicians and church members, including Zenon Poznyak, were included in the paintings.

-In 1996, Pushkin painted the monumental walls of the Orthodox church in his native village of Bobr, which was rebuilt after the destruction in 1936.
+In 1996, Pushkin painted the monumental walls of the Orthodox church in his native village of Bobr, which was rebuilt after its destruction in 1936.
 The theme of the painting was the episode of Judgment Day and had a political connotation.
 On the right hand of Christ there were the righteous, on the left there were the sinners.
 The angel was blowing the horn.
 The faces of the sinners bore a resemblance to real people, namely the Metropolitan Filaret and the President of Belarus, Alexander Lukashenko.
 After the fresco was shown on the RTR TV program “Vesti Nedeli” in 2005, the church authorities sent Archpriest of the Minsk diocese Nikolai Korzhich to Bobr, under whose supervision the scandalous part of the wall painting was removed.
-By a strange coincidence, this wooden church burned down after it was consecrated by Metropolitan Filaret on February 17, 2011.
+By a strange coincidence, this wooden church burned down after it was consecrated by Metropolitan Filaret on 17 February 2011.
 The church was rebuilt with bricks.
 Ales Pushkin married his wife in the church in 1997.